-4. When the reaction is complete, place the reactions on ice and proceed to the next protocol, "Cleanup of Target Enrichment PCR with QIAact Beads".
+4. When the reaction is complete, place the reactions on ice and proceed to "Protocol: Cleanup of Target Enrichment PCR with QIAact Beads", page 25.

-Note: If reactions are to be stored after Target Enrichment PCR protocol, transfer them to a $-20^{\circ}$ C freezer.
+Note: If reactions are to be stored after target enrichment, transfer them to a $-20^{\circ}$ C freezer.
 Samples are stable for up to 3 days.